shunpingong/SC1015-Project/README.md

 ## Problem Definition

-- Given how we are entering into adult life where we have to start getting our own flats, we hope to determine
+- Given how we are entering into adult life where we have to start getting our own flats
+- Housing plays a huge factor on our expenses, we hope to determine
 - Which factor affect the resale_price of HDB the most?
-- Which model will predict resale_Price of HDB the most?
+- Which model will predict resale_price of HDB the most?
-- This is to help us with our expenses when trying to purchase a flat and allow us to make better informed decision to save us costs.
+- This is to help us with our expenses when trying to purchase a flat and allow us to make better informed decision to save us costs and cope with rising inflation.

 ## Models Used